What a busy week we have had this week! Our first ever Aspirations Week was a great success.

 All volunteers took part in ‘What’s my Line (of work)’ for the children to work out what jobs they did by asking astute questions with only ‘yes’ or ‘no’ answers, before they revealed their true identity.
 The volunteers then kindly held discussions in different classes across school.

 On Wednesday, another of our parents Sabrina Almas, very kindly volunteered to come in to talk to children about her profession and the skills involved in being a social worker; and how she is able to help children and works with other agencies.
 Some classes then took part in some workshops, learning how to break dance.
-The
+The children were amazing!

 Yesterday, the Deputy Lieutenant for West Yorkshire, David Pearson, then talked to Key stage Two pupils about his role organising and participating in Royal visits and representing the Queen at certain events.
 Some lucky children even got to hold his sword - very carefully of course!